Dodgers–Giants rivalry: Fan violence

+There have been occasional instances of fan violence between fans of the two teams.

+Death of Marc Antenocruz

 Giants fan Marc Antenorcruz was shot and killed by Dodgers fan Pete Marron on September 19, 2003, in the parking lot of Dodger Stadium, following a late-season Dodgers-Giants game.
 Marron was convicted of first degree murder and sentenced to 50 years in prison.
 A second defendant, Manuel Hernandez, pleaded no contest to voluntary manslaughter and had his 15-year sentence suspended.

+2009 Opening Day stabbing

-There has also been Opening Day violence between the two teams' fans at Dodger Stadium.
-In 2009, Arthur Alverez, a reputed gang member, went to the Dodgers’ home opener with a couple and another man.
+In 2009, Arthur Alvarez, a reputed gang member, went to the Dodgers’ home opener with a couple and another man.
 After the game, Alverez and the other man, a Dodgers fan, began quarreling in the stadium parking lot.
 Alvarez stabbed the 30-year-old victim several times in the arm, back, and torso.
 He was arrested in May for suspicion of attempted murder.
 The trial by jury, held in August 2009, acquitted Alvarez on the charge of attempted murder.